MIDDLE EAST INSTITUTE, 2018 ANNUAL CONFERENCE

 The full programme for the conference may be found HERE.

-Listen to speeches by featured speakers Mr Chan Chun Sing and Mr Ong Ye Kung and the full panel sessions.
-We will update the page with the rest of the sessions soon.
+Listen to the welcome address by Director of MEI Professor Engseng Ho, speeches by featured speakers Mr Chan Chun Sing and Mr Ong Ye Kung, and the full panel sessions.

 Here are some of the other presentations made during the conference: